spmzt/keys/readme.md

 The main certificate with hash id of `53bc2f23` is self-signed and is the one that will be used.

-The certificate is secured by The Rule of Two under safe conditions and it will not be used online.

 For backward compatibility is there another certificate with hash id of `c742685f` which is signed by old CA.

 #### `SPMZT Intermediate CA` (ECC-P384)